-Moreover, we need to emphasize that, the question of deconstruction of patriarchal structures must be understood as the ideal gateway to equate rights between women and men and integrate in our society new values, traditions and practices which do not violate women’s rights or relegate them as inferior to men.
-In order to so, an oriented education towards young girls and boys to awake their awareness about these crucial issues may be a key to grow future African leaders that will break the patriarchal barriers.
+One disadvantage of the book is that of its failure to emphasize the question of deconstruction of patriarchal structures that must be understood as the ideal gateway to equate rights between women and men and integrate in our society new values, traditions and practices which do not violate women’s rights or relegate them as inferior to men.
+In order to do so, an oriented education towards young girls and boys to awake their awareness about these crucial issues may be a key to grow future African leaders that will break the patriarchal barriers.
 A young generation well educated and connected with worldwide diversities facilitated by media and technologies will be favourable to drastically reduce or drop anti-women-gender behaviours and even ethically equipped to turn down political parties or any other entities ‘proposals aiming at corrupting them to drop the protests.
 Similarly, a new approach based on a historical-critical method to deconstruct the patriarchy may be brought to the fore.
-The book ‘’Des femmes et des Dieux’’ written by three women and religious leaders suggests that we must take a historical distance to have a new perspective in order to construct new realities which are more in tune with our time.
-The role of women should be considerably increased in our thinking systems and in how we want to construct a harmonious future in terms of social change.
+This approach is suggested by the book ‘’Des femmes et des Dieux’’ written by Bahloul, Chinsky and Seyboldt who argue that one must take a historical distance to have a new perspective in order to construct new realities which are more in tune with our time.
+Indeed, this approach postulates the importance of distinguishing between what is divine and what is traditional concerning female issues.

-As conclusion, it is crucial to mention that, youth-gender protests and feminist activism may be a way to achieve several social and political goals against authoritarian regimes in Africa and even beyond.
+As conclusion, it is relevant to mention that the book primarily points out the mediation and cooperation between youth-hood and gender within a context of a recalcitrant patriarchy where young men and women challenge state power by the means of protests for actual socio-political change.
+It is also crucial to note that, youth-gender protests and feminist activism may be a way to achieve several social and political goals against authoritarian regimes in Africa and even beyond as the book argued.
+Therefore, the authors suggested opportunities to embrace new conceptual views from a new generation of activists as drivers of societal transformation who strongly give attention to an understanding of gender freedom in their public commitment.
 However, there are some hindrances on the way of a real social change which are not negligible.
-Indeed, the threat of co-option and corruption of youth and the necessity to deconstruct the patriarchal structures as described above represent critical issues to be examined deeply.
+Indeed, the threat of co-optation and corruption of youth and the necessity to deconstruct the patriarchal structures as described above represent critical issues to be examined deeply.
 As result, youth and gender may be obviously much keener to trigger and foster social and economic development patterns by reinforcing state-society relationship.

-Resources:

-Women and Security Governance in Africa, ed.Funmi Olonisakin & Awino Okech, Oxford: Pambazuka Press, 2011.

-Des Femmes et Des Dieux, ed.
-Les arenes eds, 2021.

-https://www.diplomatie.gouv.fr/fr/dossiers-pays/egypte/presentation-de-l-egypte/article/composition-du-gouvernement.